elorzafe/amplify-types/RFC Draft.md

 ```

 ## Flatten GraphQL operation responses
-As alluded to in the prior suggestion, we're looking to flatten the results for the GraphQL operations to make them more easily accessible instead of the current three-levels-deep nested object.
+As alluded to in the previous section, we're looking to flatten the results of GraphQL operations to make them more easily accessible instead of the current three-levels-deep nested object.
 Would love to get your understanding on which option you prefer.

 **Current Usage (v5)**
 ```ts